blueprint.json¶

 users |

-Omeka users to create | First user becomes the effective admin source |
+Omeka users to create | First user becomes the effective admin source; each may carry settings |

 themes |